Indoor Plant Care: A Guide to Watering Indoor Plants and My Favorite Tools For The Job

 Utilizing Tools for Efficient Watering:

 For smaller or delicate plants, I use an electric spray bottle.
-This offers me precise control over watering and I also use her to clean the dust off of all the leaves.
-This tool is especially useful for humidity-loving plants and helping me get a close up look at all my plants leaves to prevent pests.
+This offers me precise control over watering and I also use it to clean the dust off of all the leaves.
+This tool is especially useful for humidity-loving plants and helping me get a close-up look at all my plants’ leaves to prevent pests.

-- These low light plants, such as snake plants or peace lilies, can survive in indirect or filtered light.
-Since they have slower growth rates they will need less frequent watering. they should be watered sparingly, allowing the soil to dry out partially between waterings.
+- Low light plants, such as snake plants or peace lilies, can survive in indirect or filtered light.
+Since they have slower growth rates they will need less frequent watering.
+They should be watered sparingly, allowing the soil to dry out partially between waterings.
 Overwatering can lead to root rot.

 Soil types significantly impact water retention and drainage, influencing watering frequency.
 Common indoor plant soil types include: